agilitehub/desoops-portal/README.md

 # desoops-portal

-This is the official DeSo Ops Admin Portal for DeSo Creators to manage various tasks related to their projects and Coin Holders.
+DeSo Ops: An Admin Portal for DeSo Creators to manage various tasks related to their Projects, Coin Holders, and Supporters.